-- 1. The Anderson University official receiving the report will collect and document the following information at the time of the report: - A. The name and relationship of the person making the report. - B. The date, time, and location the missing student was last seen. - C. The general routine or habits of the suspected missing student (e.g. visiting friends who live off-campus, working a job away from campus) including any recent changes in behavior or demeanor. - D. The missing student's mobile phone number (if known by the person making the report). - 2.
-The Anderson University official receiving the report will contact the Residence Life staff person on-call and the Vice President for Student Development in order to update them on the situation and to receive additional consultation.
-The Vice President for Student Development will ascertain if/when other members of Senior Leadership and the Director of Marketing need to be contacted.
-Upon notification from any entity that a student may be missing, Anderson University may use any or all of the following resources to assist in locating the student: - A. Call and text the student's mobile phone and call any other numbers on record. - B. Talk to the student's R.A., roommate, and floor mates to see if anyone can confirm the missing student's whereabouts and/or confirm the date, time, and location the student was last seen. - C. Secure a current student I.D. (from Campus Safety) or other photo of the student from a friend. - D. Send the student an email. - E. Check all possible locations mentioned by the parties above including, but not limited to, library, residence hall lobbies, student common areas, fitness center, etc. The Campus Safety Office and Office of Residence Life may be asked to assist in order to expedite the search process. - F. Contact or call any other on-campus or off-campus friends or contacts that are made known.
-This could include checking a student's social networking sites such as Facebook, Twitter, Instagram, Snapchat, and others. - G. Ascertain the student's car make, model and license plate number.
-A member of Campus Safety will also check all University parking lots for the presence of the student's vehicle. - 3.
-The Anderson University Information Technology staff may be asked to obtain email logs in order to determine the last log in and/or access of the AU network. - 4.
-Once all information is collected and documented and the Vice President for Student Development (or his designee) is consulted, Campus Safety may contact the local police to report the information.
+- 1. The Anderson University official receiving the report will collect and document the following information at the time of the report: - A. The name and relationship of the person making the report. - B. The date, time, and location the missing student was last seen.

+- C. The general routine or habits of the suspected missing student (e.g. visiting friends who live off-campus, working a job away from campus) including any recent changes in behavior or demeanor. - D. The missing student's mobile phone number (if known by the person making the report). - 2.
+The Anderson University official receiving the report will contact the Residence Life staff person on-call.
+The person on call will consult with the supervisor on call in order to update them on the situation and to receive additional consultation.
+The supervisor on call will ascertain if/when The Senior Vice President of Student Development (SVP) should be notified.
+The SVP will determine if/when other members of the Senior Leadership team need to be contacted.
+Upon notification from any entity that a student may be missing, Anderson University may use any or all of the following resources to assist in locating the student: - A. Call and text the student's mobile phone and call any other numbers on record. - B. Talk to the student's R.A., roommate, and floor mates to see if anyone can confirm the missing student's whereabouts and/ or confirm the date, time, and location the student was last seen. - C. Secure a current student I.D. (from Campus Safety) or other photo of the student from a friend. - D. Send the student an email. - E. Check all possible locations mentioned by the parties above including, but not limited to, library, residence hall lobbies, student common areas, fitness center, etc. The Campus Safety Office and Office of Residence Life may be asked to assist in order to expedite the search process. - F. Contact or call any other on-campus or off-campus friends or contacts that are made known.
+This could include checking a student's social networking sites such as Facebook, Twitter, Instagram, Snapchat, and others.

+- G. Ascertain the student's car make, model and license plate number.
+A member of Campus Safety will also check all University parking lots for the presence of the student's vehicle. - The Anderson University Information Technology staff may be asked to obtain email logs in order to determine the last log in and/or access of the AU network. - 4.
+Once all information is collected and documented and the Senior Vice President for Student Development (or his designee) is consulted, Campus Safety Police will be contacted to report the information.
 (Note: If in the course of gathering information as described above, foul play is evident or strongly indicated, the police will be contacted immediately.)
 If it is necessary to contact the local or state authorities, standard protocol will be followed by the University.